dtcenter/ufs-case-studies/docs/source/2020ColdBlast.rst

 Summary and Discussion
 ......................

 The GFS model generates consistent cold biases from the three model versions (MRW_GFSv15p2, MRW_GFSv16beta, and GFS.v16.0.10) during this extreme temperature event in the winter season.
+The cold signal in SRW_RRFSv1alpha is too strong.